Cruwal/Face-Detection/README.md

 Given an image containing one or more faces of people, the same image is returned with squares delimiting the faces contained in it.

 ## Description

+This project focuses on a solution to the face detection problem with a system based on edges.
+The main steps are presented below, and are mainly inspired by the work of S. Anila and N. Devarajan (2010).

 ### Steps